Troilus and Cressida: Modern revivals

 The BBC broadcast a modern-language and modern-dress version by Ian Dallas as The Face of Love in 1954, which was then staged by RADA at the Vanbrugh Theatre in 1956, providing Albert Finney with his first lead stage role.

 In July 2009, the Hudson Shakespeare Company of New Jersey presented a production as part of their annual Shakespeare in the Parks series.
 Director Jon Ciccarelli set the action in ancient Greece but sought to put a modern twist on the action by comparing the title pair to Romeo and Juliet and posing the question: would their relationship have lasted if they had lived?
 Ciccarelli hypothesized that Shakespeare knew the answer and that it was that it would have not.
 He stated that Troilus and Cressida pine for each other, like their more famous counterparts, and share a passionate evening, the morning after which Troilus is eager to leave.
 Cressida is later exiled from Troy and quickly takes up with another man proving love is fickle and fleeting.
 Other notable departures show that the Greek heroes are anything but heroic, showing Shakespeare satirized revered figures like Achilles as childish and barbaric, and sympathized with the pragmatic Hector.

-The Public Theater has produced three revivals, in 1965, 1995, and 2016.
+The Public Theater in New York has produced three revivals, in 1965, 1995, and 2016.

+In 2012, the Royal Shakespeare Company and the Wooster Group co-presented a controversial collaborative production in Stratford-upon-Avon, wherein each company handled one side of the conflict.
+Elizabeth LeCompte directed the scenes featuring the Trojans, dressed as 1800s Native Americans, with American actors Scott Shepherd as Troilus and Marin Ireland as Cressida.
+Mark Ravenhill directed the scenes featuring the Greeks, dressed as contemporary soldiers, with British actors Danny Webb as Agamemmnon and Diomedes, Joe Dixon as Achilles, Scott Handy as Ulysses, and Zubin Varla as Thersites.